 I am interested in indirect translation, that is, how translators translate when they cannot read the language in which the text they are translating was originally written.
 I am also interested in genetic translation studies, which studies the different phases of translation before the final version of the translation is produced.
 In addition to these, I am also investigating if it would be possible to develop a method using machine learning to identify the texts that are translations and to determine the language from which a translation has been made.
 I hope that such a method would make it easier to identify different kinds of translations.

 I obtained my PhD in English at the University of Turku in 2020.
-After that, I was a postdoctoral research at the Finnish Literature Society (SKS) in a project titled “Traces of Translation in the Archives.”
-Currently, I am a University Lecturer at the University of Turku where I teach translation studies and translation from English into Finnish.
+Since then, I have been working as a University Lecturer at the University of Turku where I teach translation studies and translation from English into Finnish and as a postdoctoral research at the Finnish Literature Society (SKS) in a project titled “Traces of Translation in the Archives.”
 I am also a member of the editorial team of Mikael, the Finnish Journal of Translation and Interpreting Studies, and Target, the International Journal of Translation Studies.

 Homepage: https://users.utu.fi/lmputk/